 The article: Off-the-beaten track Croatia

-Grebeni lighthouse near Dubrovnik makes it onto Conde Nast Traveller’s list of the World’s best private-island resorts
+Grebeni lighthouse near Dubrovnik makes it onto Conde Nast Traveller’s list of the World’s best private-island resorts (link no longer works)

 Conde Nast Traveller, April 2013

 AOL Travel include Croatia on their piece on Top Spots in Europe for Guaranteed Sunshine This Summer.

 A walking trip in Istria is included in this article – On Trails Less Traveled.